oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 }
 ```

-Now you can just use it in standard step:
+Now you can use it in a standard step:

 ```gherkin
 Feature: Payment Rules CRUD
   Scenario: Creating Payment Rule